What is a Sacroiliac Injection (SI)?

 - Your child's skin will be cleaned with special cleaning solution and the local anesthetic (numbing medicine) will be placed using a tiny needle.

-- X-rays are used to guide the needle into position and the steroid is injected.
-X-ray dye is also use to observe the medication spread.
+- X-rays or ultrasound are used to guide the needle into position and the steroid is injected.
+X-ray dye is also used to observe the medication spread.

-- After the medication is injected, your child will be permitted to roll onto his/her back and be brought to the pre-procedure room.
+- After the medication is injected, you or your child will be permitted to roll onto their back and be brought to the pre-procedure room.

 - You will be given follow-up instructions when discharged.